 Evaluation planning is a critical component of TIG project management, and TIG applications must include a draft evaluation plan.
 The evaluation plan draft should clearly articulate the goals and objectives of the project; identify the activities and strategies that will be implemented to achieve the goals and objectives; and specify the methodologies and data sets that will be used to evaluate the project's progress and accomplishments.
-Applicants should develop their evaluation plan using the TIG evaluation plan automated form found on the TIG evaluation plan webpage at http://tig.lsc.gov/grants/evaluation-plans.
+Applicants should develop their evaluation plan using the TIG evaluation plan automated form found on the TIG Evaluation Plans area of the LSC website.
 Instructional and guidance materials are accessible from within the document as well as on the evaluation plan webpage.
 The contents of the draft evaluation plan should be consistent with the Project Goals, Objectives, Activities, and Evaluation section of the Project Narrative.